 TRANSPARENCY OF WORK

 The BMH publishes its activity report once a year.
-The foundation provides ongoing information about funded and its own projects on its homepage and in social networks (e.g. Facebook, Instagram and BlueSky), through press releases and press reviews, and at its own events. .
+The foundation provides ongoing information about funded and its own projects on its website and in social networks (e.g. Facebook, Instagram and BlueSky), via press releases and press reviews, as well as at its own events.
+The Federal Foundation also participates in the Transparent Civil Society Initiative.